Mexico Memorial Airport, Mexico, MO

 Things To Do

-Every September, visit this airport for the Zenith Aircraft Homecoming.
-People who are building or have had the good fortune and determination to have built their own Zenith bring their wings back to where it started.
+Every September, visit this airport for the Zenith Aircraft Company Homecoming.
+People who are building, or have had the good fortune and determination to build their own Zenith, bring their wings back to where it started.
 Vendors, food, and the company of like-minded enthusiasts abound.
 The 2025 attendees are: AeroLeds, Avemco, Corvair, Continental Titan, Dynon Avionics, Experimental Aircraft Channel, Garmin, Kitplanes, North American Aerospace Holdings, Plane Pliers, Sensenich, and ULpower Aero Engines.

 It seems September is a good time to visit Mexico, MO.
 The Graceland Museum/Adrian County Historical Society in town features a Walk Back In Time Festival in late September, and the Dead Factory Haunted House is a top-rated activity.